phollyer/ElmX/README.md

 ElmX is a command line tool for helping with Elm development.

 Currently it can be used to find all unused modules in an Elm project, which is useful for cleaning up said project.
-At the moment, ElmX supports projects of type `application`, as defined in your projects' `elm.json` file - `package`s are next on the list.

-For details on features that are planned once `packages` are supported, see the [TODO](#todo) section below.
+For details on features that are planned, see the [TODO](#todo) section below.

 ## Installation